Jeiwan/uniswapv3-book/content/docs/milestone_2/tick-bitmap-index.md

 1. First arguments makes this function a method of `mapping(int16 => uint256)`.
 1. `tick` is the current tick.
 1. `tickSpacing` is always 1 until we start using it in Milestone 3.
 1. `lte` is the flag that sets the direction.
-When `true`, we're selling token $X$ and searching for next initialized tick to the right of the current one.
-When `false,` it's the other way around.
+When `true`, we're selling token $x$ and searching for next initialized tick to the right of the current one.
+When `false,` it's the other way around. `lte` equals to the swap direction: `true` when selling token $x$, `false` otherwise.

 ```solidity
 if (lte) {